pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

   In the end, we decided to jump from 1.60 to 1.100 — a number that would give us a clean start whilst avoiding the issues with package version limits.

 - **Electron updates:** - This was, and still is, one of our biggest goals for Pulsar.
 When development slowed in Atom, it caused the Electron version to get further and further behind.
-At the time Pulsar was born, it was using Electron 9, which went EOL in early 2021.
-We managed to get Pulsar onto Electron 12, but to go further required some rather extensive changes that are still being worked on.
+At the time Pulsar was born, it was using Electron 11, which went EOL in the second half of 2021.
+We managed to get Pulsar onto Electron 12 rather quickly, but to go further required some rather extensive changes that are still being worked on.
 Read our blog post on [The Quest for Electron LTS](https://pulsar-edit.dev/blog/20240124-mauricioszabo-the-quest-for-electron-lts.html) for more information on the topic.

 With this work either complete or underway, we made our first tagged release of Pulsar — [1.100.0](https://github.com/pulsar-edit/pulsar/releases/tag/v1.100.0-beta) — on the same day that Atom was finally sunset: the 15th of December 2022.